awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-snapshot.md

 ### Ref<a name="aws-resource-fsx-snapshot-return-values-ref"></a>

+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the ID of the snapshot\.
+For example:

+`{"Ref":"logical_snapshot_id"}`

+Returns `fsvolsnap-0123456789abcedf5`\.

+For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ### Fn::GetAtt<a name="aws-resource-fsx-snapshot-return-values-fn--getatt"></a>

 The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.